Table of Contents

 The primary reason being, acoustic guitars rely on the natural amplification provided by their hollow bodies and sound holes.

-Both nylon and acoustic guitars often utilize piezoelectricity, a distinct scientific principle, to amplify their sound.
+Both nylon and acoustic guitars often utilize piezoelectricity to amplify their sound.
 Unlike the electromagnetic pickups of electric guitars, piezoelectric pickups work by converting pressure or mechanical stress into an electrical signal.

 This is achieved using materials like quartz crystals that produce electrical currents when pressure is applied.